sap-tutorials/Tutorials/tutorials/hxe-ua-installing-binary/hxe-ua-installing-binary.md

      > **Tip:** After you develop an application using SAP HANA, express edition, install Download Manager to a client machine and download the *clients only* to that client machine.
 You can then use the clients to connect to -- and test -- your HANA application, emulating a customer.

     - **Text analysis files for additional languages** - For languages other than English and German, these files are required for the HANA Text Analysis function.
 (The text analysis files for English and German are already included in the **Server only** and **Server + applications** packages.)
 Download this and **`hxe.tgz`** to install these files.
-For the text analysis files installation procedure, see *Install Text Analysis Files* at [Start Using SAP HANA, express edition](http://www.sap.com/developer/tutorials/hxe-ua-getting-started-binary.html).
+For the text analysis files installation procedure, see *Install Text Analysis Files* at [Start Using SAP HANA 2.0, express edition](http://www.sap.com/developer/tutorials/hxe-ua-getting-started-binary.html).

 8. Click the **Download** button.

-## Install SAP HANA, express edition
+## Install SAP HANA 2.0, express edition
 1. Navigate to the directory where you wish to extract the installation files.

 2. Extract the contents of `hxe.tgz`, and `hxexsa.tgz` if you are also installing applications: